microsoft/DataConnectors/samples/TripPin/3-NavTables/README.md

 > **Note:** You will not see the Navigator window appear in Visual Studio.
 The `M Query Output` window will always display the underlying table.

-If we copy our extension over to our Power BI Desktop custom connector and invoke the new function from the Get Data dialog, we will see our navigator appear.
+Now rebuild, and then copy our extension over to the Power BI Desktop Custom Connectors folder and restart Power BI Desktop.
+After invoking the new function from the Get Data dialog using `http://services.odata.org/v4/TripPinService/`, we will see our navigator appear:

 ![TripPin Navigator](../../../blobs/trippin3Nav.png)